-- b.
-An Employee asserting any claim of abusive conduct must first use Assisted Resolution before filing a Formal Complaint. - c.
+b.
+An Employee asserting any claim of abusive conduct must first use Assisted Resolution before filing a Formal Complaint.

+c.
 The Employee filing the Complaint is called the Complainant.
-The Party responding to the Complaint is the Employing Office that is responsible for providing any appropriate remedy and is called the Respondent.
-The Complaint is not filed against any specific individual(s) but against the Employing Office. - d.
+The Party responding to the Complaint is the FPDO that is responsible for providing any appropriate remedy and is called the Respondent.
+The Complaint is not filed against any specific individual(s) but against the FPDO.

+d.
 Complaint Regarding a Judge.
-An Employee alleging that a Judge has engaged in wrongful conduct may file a Complaint under this Plan.
+An Employee alleging that a Judge has engaged in abusive conduct or harassment may file a Complaint under this Plan to seek a remedy from the FPDO, only if the FPDO failed to reasonably try to prevent and promptly correct the abusive conduct or harassment.
+Otherwise, there is no recognized remedy against the FPDO under this Plan for wrongful conduct by a Judge.
 The EDR Coordinator must immediately provide a copy of the Complaint to the Chief Circuit Judge (or the next most-senior active Circuit Judge, if the allegation is against the Chief Circuit Judge), who will oversee the EDR Complaint process.
 If a District, Magistrate, or Bankruptcy Judge is the subject of the Complaint, the EDR Coordinator must also provide a copy of the Complaint to the Chief District Judge (unless the Chief District Judge is the subject of the Complaint, in which case the Complaint will be given only to the Chief Circuit Judge).